hawtio/hawtio/sample-keycloak-integration/README.md

 features:removeurl mvn:io.hawt/hawtio-karaf/1.2-redhat-379/xml/features
 ```

 * Install new hawtio with keycloak integration (Replace with the correct version where is Keycloak integration available.
-It should be 1.4.47 or 1.5-redhat-048 or newer)
+It should be 1.4.47 or newer)

 ```
 features:chooseurl hawtio 1.4.47